-- 1. The statement of financial position as at December 31, 2022. - 2.
-The following statements for 2022: the statements of comprehensive income, changes in equity and cash flows. - 3.
-The notes comprising material accounting policy information.
+- 1. the statement of financial position as at 31 December 2024; - 2. the following statements for 2024: Statement of comprehensive income, Statement of changes in equity and Statement of cash flows; and - 3. the notes, comprising material accounting policy information and other explanatory information.